ruggeri/tech-notes/algos/concurrency/cache-coherency.md

-Say you want to spin, waiting for a value to be set. _Local spinning_ occurs when you have the value in cache, and you just keep checking until it is ivalidated.
+Say you want to spin, waiting for a value to be set. _Local spinning_ occurs when you have the value in cache, and you just keep checking until it is invalidated.
 In that case, you do not need to talk to the bus, and you should not interfere with the other processors.
 This is the ideal version of spinning.